Sustainable Travel Guide: Portugal

-There are over two million kilometers (>1.2 million miles) of mapped routes that are bike-accessible in Portugal and an ubiquitous variety of hiking in every region of the country.
-Almost a whole third of the country’s landmass is dedicated to the cultivation of grapes – many of which become Portugal’s famous vinho verde!
+There are over two million kilometers (>1.2 million miles) of mapped routes that are bike-accessible in Portugal and a ubiquitous variety of hiking in every region of the country.
+Almost a third of the country’s landmass is dedicated to cultivating grapes – many of which become Portugal’s famous vinho verde!

 Other major tourist draws are the beaches of Portugal (there are 943 kilometers / 586 miles of coastline on Portugal’s mainland).
 Portugal’s sweeping scenic landscapes cater to outdoor enthusiasts, wine tourism, and the rich history and culture of its cities like Porto, Lisbon, Sintra, and more.

 In 2018, nearly 13 million foreign tourists visited Portugal.
 Tourism has grown from 10 to nearly 20% of Portugal’s national GDP in the last 20 years, as tourism continues to bolster the economy at the local and national levels.

 About 65% of the country’s labor force is service-based (working in hotels, restaurants, etc.), and about 10% of the country’s labor force is agricultural, which includes farming the 2,400 square kilometers (~927 square miles) of vineyards.
 In 2019, about 19% of total employment in Portugal came from the tourism sector alone.

 Almost 60% of Portuguese have at least some English proficiency – but you should still learn a few key phrases before going.
 Portuguese shares similarities to other Romance languages and is most closely related to Spanish (“hello” in Portuguese is olá, for example.)